Education

 One key consideration is the assumption that retirees own their homes.
 The figures mentioned earlier, such as the AFCA Retirement Standard and the safe super drawdown rate of 5% per annum, presume that accommodation costs are minimal.
 If retirees need to factor in rent, the income requirements could be higher, making it crucial to tailor retirement plans to individual circumstances.

-The AFCA Retirement Standard
+What Does the AFCA Retirement Standard Say?

 To provide a more tangible understanding of retirement income needs, financial planners often refer to standards set by the Australian Financial Complaints Authority (AFCA).
 As of today's date, AFCA suggests that for a comfortable lifestyle, a couple would need $71,723.56 annually, while a modest lifestyle requires $46,620.05.
 For a single person, the figures are $50,981.27 for a comfortable lifestyle and $32,417.48 for a modest lifestyle.